Programming Contest Format

 General Format

 All code must be written in Python 3 for the AI and Optimization Round.
 Your code will be graded on a system running Python 3.8.
-You can only import modules from the Python Standard Library.
+The only library you can import is math.
 You can submit your code whenever you want during the contest, and your most recent submission will be graded and displayed on the leaderboards.
 Each problem has a certain maximum time and memory limit that your program can run (both per turn and total), which will be specified at the bottom of each problem.